ncatlab/nlab-content/pages/3/9/3/6/6393/content.md

 * {#Majer} Imre Majer, _Superstrings_ ([pdf](http://edu.itp.phys.ethz.ch/fs13/cft/SuperS2_Majer.pdf), [[MajerSuperstrings.pdf:file]])

-A review of the history of these developments is in
+Review of the history of these developments:

 * [[John Schwarz]], _String theory origins of supersymmetry_, Nucl.
 Phys.
 Proc.
 Suppl.
 101 (2001) 54-61 ([arXiv:hep-th/0011078](http://arxiv.org/abs/hep-th/0011078))

-An exposition of some technical aspects is in the wiki
+Exposition of some technical aspects:

 * [The Tangent Bundle](http://www.physics.thetangentbundle.net/wiki/Main_Page), _[RNS superstring](http://www.physics.thetangentbundle.net/wiki/String_theory/RNS_superstring)_

 Reviews and survays are also in any text on [[string theory]].
 See the references there for more detail.

 ### BRST description

 Discussion of the [[BRST complex]] of the NSR string:

 * [[José Figueroa-O'Farrill]], [[Takashi Kimura]], _The BRST cohomology of the NSR string: vanishing and ``no-ghost'' theorems_, Comm.
 Math.
 Phys. **124** 1 (1989) 105-132. &lbrack;[euclid:cmp/1104179078](http://projecteuclid.org/euclid.cmp/1104179078)&rbrack;

 [[!redirects spinning strings]]